phelim-h/encord-agents/README.md

   </div>
 </div>

-Easily build agents for the Encord echo system.
+Easily build agents for the Encord ecosystem.
 With just few lines of code, you can take automation to the next level.

 ```shell